Most of the guides dedicated to coming up with blog post ideas are missing the problem most bloggers have.

 Get advanced with SEO tools

 SEO tools like Ahrefs or SemRush will give you a list of organic keywords that any site ranks for on Google.

 The tools are a bit pricey and there is a learning curve, but if you have plenty of time you can eventually get good at identifying keyword opportunities.

 Order a custom researched content plan

 To make things really easy, you can order a custom content plan for your blog.
-We’ve been offering content plan creation services for a while and they’ve been a hit with online entrepreneurs.
+We’ve been offering content plan creation services for a while and they’ve offered tremendous value to online entrepreneurs.